dnbt777/Tsunami/README.md

 ## ⚠️⚠️WARNING⚠️⚠️
-⚠️⚠️⚠️ AUTOMATED ANALYSIS OF LARGE AMOUNTS OF DATA CAN BE EXTREMELY EXPENSIVE IF DONE WRONG. ⚠️⚠️⚠️
+⚠️⚠️⚠️ AUTOMATED ANALYSIS OF LARGE AMOUNTS OF DATA CAN BE EXTREMELY EXPENSIVE IF YOU'RE NOT CAUTIOUS ⚠️⚠️⚠️

+Make sure you know what you are doing and use cheaper models, such as Haiku, until you are familiar with the program.

 ### Terms/Conditions
 A condition for using this program is that you take responsibility for all costs incurred through any/all API usage.
 Do not use the program if you don't accept these terms.